wolfgangheinz/PM-prompt-collection/Meetings/meeting-summary-from-transcript.md

 # Meeting Summary

 ## Task:
-Please summarize this meeting.
+- Please summarize this meeting.
 Make sure there is a brief overview of the discussed.
 It doesn't need to be a protocol.
+- But make sure that everything **important** is hightlighted, such as **decisions**, **action items**, **priorities**, **roadblocks**.
+- In case it adds context or is important, add who suggested, asked or decided something or who had a strong opinion.
-But make sure that everything **important** is hightlighted, such as **decisions**, **action items**, **priorities**, **roadblocks**.
-At the end, highlight if there are potential misunderstandings or misalignments and what might have caused them.
+- At the end, highlight if there are potential misunderstandings or misalignments and what might have caused them.
+- Don't include any smalltalk or discussion about the meeting itself (e.g. technical issues with Microsoft Teams).
+Focus only on what's relevant and related to the topic of the meeting.
+- In case there are off-topic discussions, separate them into a separate section.

 ## Template
 ```